zerotier/zeronsd/README.md

 # ZeroNS: a name service centered around the ZeroTier Central API

-ZeroNS provides names that are a part of Central's configured _networks_; once provided a network it:
+ZeroNS provides names that are a part of [ZeroTier Central's](https://my.zerotier.com) configured _networks_; once provided a network it:

 - Listens on the local interface joined to that network -- you will want to start one ZeroNS per ZeroTier network.
 - Provides general DNS by forwarding all queries to `/etc/resolv.conf` resolvers that do not match the TLD, similar to `dnsmasq`.